variant-inc/lazy-helm-charts/charts/variant-api/README.md

 ### Standard URL Prefix

 When using Istio ingress, the standard url schema {HOST}/{NAMESPACE}/{RELEASE_NAME}.
 This is a departure from the previous version that did not include a specific match url prefix.
-This may be a breaking change where your application may not know to redirect requests with the prefix of the url schema.
+This also may be a breaking change where your application may not know to redirect requests with the prefix of the url schema.
 See documentation about running your app/server running behind a proxy to allow proper function of your backend.

 ### Public vs Private Ingress